 Provenance and flow you can quote in a case file.

-Cali Graph is the graph surface of the Cali platform.
-It shows how value moves across wallets, services, chains, mixers, and bridges—and converts those paths into narratives, not just visuals.
-Graph automatically traces value across hops, services, mixers, and chains—reducing manual tracing work and missed connections.
+Cali Graph is the provenance surface of the Cali Technologies investigation platform.
+It shows how value moves across wallets, services, chains, mixers, and bridges—and converts those paths into structured case narratives, not just visuals.
+Automated tracing across hops, services, mixers, and chains reduces manual reconstruction and missed connections.

 For investigators, compliance officers, and law-enforcement teams, Graph is where provenance becomes documentation suitable for affidavits, SARs, and briefings.